Your shopping cart is empty!

 Whether you’re looking to start a new wellness routine or beat the winter blues this is a wonderful time of year to get started.
 Just think how different everything will feel by Spring if you start making a few changes today.
 If you’ve read any of my other blogs then you’ll know that I’m an advocate of starting where you are and taking small daily actions rather than grand gestures that don’t last the week!

 With that in mind I’m sharing 7 simple wellness tips that you can get started on today…

 Do you need more rest during the winter months?
 I know I do.
 I’ve never been one for staying up late but the dark nights have me getting into bed even earlier than usual.
-But, if sleep doesn’t come easily for you or your lifestyle means that extra sleep isn’t possible then try to make the few hours that you can manage, the best quality possible; Here are 7 tips for getting a better night’s sleep.
+But, if sleep doesn’t come easily for you or your lifestyle means that extra sleep isn’t possible then try making the few hours that you can manage, the best quality possible; Here are 7 tips for getting a better night’s sleep.

 NOURISH YOUR SKIN

 Keep your skin healthy this winter and you’ll be glad that you did when spring comes around.
 I’m a big fan of dry skin brushing, it’s easy to fit into your morning routine and really wakes up your body before stepping into the shower.
 If your skincare isn’t as natural as you’d like then try making a few changes.
 Swap commercially made shower gel - that can often leave skin feeling dry - for natural soap bars created with nourishing oils and butters to care for your skin.
 And, for a little extra care consider adding a natural body oil into your routine to help keep dry skin at bay; apply to warm clean skin when you step out of the shower for the best results.